Extended events in SQL server- top 5 use

 Step 6: Storage Configuration

-To specify the location for the Extended Events data storage, select the “Data Storage” tab.
-Select the proper file target or set it up to use a ring buffer to hold data.
+Select the “Data Storage” tab to specify the location for the Extended Events data storage.
+You can select the proper file target or set it up to use a ring buffer to hold data.

 Extended Event Data Storage